Systems and Snapshots

 /systems). - You will see a grid of system cards showing each system's name, description, creator, and creation date.

-- Use the Search field in the top-right to filter systems by name, description, or creator.
+- Use the global Search in the left sidebar (or press ⌘ K / Ctrl K) to find systems by name, description, creator, or configuration.

 - Systems are loaded in pages of 50.
 If more are available, a Load more button appears at the bottom of the grid (up to 100 systems are fetched from the API).